 Refunds will be processed within 14 days of the close of the application window.

-After the application deadline, BPS will review requests for withdrawals with decisions made on a case-by-case basis.
-Acceptable withdrawal requests, with appropriate documentation (e.g., physician’s letter, police report, etc.), will be considered under the following situations:
+After the application deadline, BPS will review requests for withdrawals and deferrals with decisions made on a case-by-case basis.
+Acceptable withdrawal or deferral requests, with appropriate documentation (e.g., physician’s letter, police report, etc.), will be considered under the following situations:

 - Serious illness (either the candidate or an immediate family member)